directus/directus/docs/reference/system/notifications.md

 `POST /notifications`

-Provide an [notification object](#the-notification-object) as the body of your request.
+Provide a [notification object](#the-notification-object) as the body of your request.

 </template>
 <template #graphql>